International Event Management BSc (Hons) – 2019 entry

 Taking part in the exchange programme is an invaluable experience that will expand your knowledge of international event management, broaden your horizons, enhance your CV and enrich your life on a personal and professional level.

 In your third year you might then want to think about spending your Professional Training placement abroad.
-Students have worked in many places, both in Europe and beyond; if working in Europe you will again be eligible for an Erasmus grant.
+Students have worked in many places, both in Europe and beyond; if you choose to work in Europe you may be eligible for an Erasmus+ grant.

 This is an excellent opportunity not only to acquire valuable work experience but also to improve or learn another language.